kosamad/SomScience/README.md

 ### Deployment

-The SomScience website is deployed using GitHub pages - (DEPLOYED SITE LINK)
+The [SomScience website](<https://kosamad.github.io/SomScience/>) is deployed using GitHub pages using the following steps:

 1. Login (or signup) to Github.
-2. Navigate to the project repository,[]().
+2. Navigate to the project repository, [Somscience](https://github.com/kosamad/SomScience).
-3. WRITE FOLLOWING INSTRUCTIONS IN OWN HAND
-4. Click the settings button.
+4. Click the settings button at the top of the page.
 5. Select pages in the left hand navigation menu.
-6. From the source dropdown select main branch and press save.
+6. Under Build and Deployment, click the "Branch "dropdown menu and change it from "None", to "Main".
+Save.
-7. The site has now been deployed, please note that this process may take a few minutes before the site goes live.
+7. The site has now been deployed to Github pages.

-### Local Development
+8. To find the site, click on "Deployments", on the right hand side of the repository.
+9. Under the Deployments menu on the left, select "All Environments"
+10. The deployed page can now be selected from the right, under github-pages.

+### Forking the Github Repository

+To copy the original repository and make changes without effecting the deployed site, the repository can be forked.
+To do this:

+1. Log in to Github.
+2. Navigate to the project repository, [Somscience](https://github.com/kosamad/SomScience).
+3. Click on the "Fork" button at the top right of the page.

+### Cloning the Github Repository

+1. Log in to Github.
+2. Navigate to the project repository, [Somscience](https://github.com/kosamad/SomScience).
+3. Click on the code button and under the "Local" tab and select how you would like to clone (HTTPS, SSH or GitHub CLI.
+4. Copy the link and use it to create a new workspace in your chosen IDE (code editor).